chadgeary/cloudblock/scw/README.md

 # Rerun terraform apply, terraform will update the cloud firewall rules
 terraform apply -var-file="scw.tfvars"

+# If permissions errors appear, fix with the below command and re-run the terraform apply.
+sudo chown $USER scw.tfvars && chmod 600 scw.tfvars
 ```

 - How do I update Pihole / Wireguard docker containers?